The Distributed Application Revolution

 In an ideal world, the best system would immediately be discovered and adopted.
 However, the real world is a complex adaptive system with many agents acting in their own self interest both rationally and irrationally.

 Thus, Part II is a deep meditation on the motivations beyond the technical that drive success and failure in the distributed ledger space.
 DLT is about recreating the earliest days of the internet where open competition was encouraged because all participants had the same access to build and monetize their creations using the same infrastructure.

 2:1 Fitness Landscape: Competition is fierce.
 Trillions of dollar of capital are on the line for whoever can capture the most market share from entrenched centralized players in every major industry from banking, to media, to supply chains.
 Framing the conversation in terms of evolutionary biology will help guide the rest of part II by giving a backdrop to why the life cycle of innovation, adaptation, and ultimately death is a natural part of all business processes.

-2:2 Public Ledgers Matter: Our first stop on the first landscape attempts to shape the conversation around how private/permissioned/closed source ledgers will compete with public/permissionless/open ledgers.
+2:2 Public Ledgers Matter: Our first stop on the fitness landscape attempts to shape the conversation around how private/permissioned/closed source ledgers will compete with public/permissionless/open ledgers.
 We also formalize the concept of the “fingerprint internet” where a global public base ledger is used to store hashes of higher level public and private chains.

 We hope by the end of this book a new generation of investors and entrepreneurs will be excited about leveraging distributed ledger technology to create a world that pays more than lip service to “being more open and connected”.
 This means leaving idealism and egoism at the door to take a deeply introspective look at the ramifications DLTs pose to the daily lives of billions of people.